 Aphids (Aphididae): High levels of aphids were present in some sunflower fields in the Eastern, Central and Southwest regions in August and early-September.
-Aphids were controlled in some sunflower fields in the Central region, and some edge spraying of sunflower fields for aphids occurred in the Eastern region, where about 500 to 1,000 aphids per leaf was estimated.
+Some edge spraying of sunflower fields for aphids occurred in the Eastern region, where about 500 to 1,000 aphids per leaf was estimated.